I may receive commissions from purchases made through links in this article. Full Disclosure

 There’s no way you’d get anywhere near 400 cups for that price if you were buying pre-bagged.
-I prefer to buy my loose leaf tea from Mountain Rose Herbs.
+I prefer to buy my loose leaf tea from Amazon.

 This really just turns Red Raspberry Leaf into your “vitamin”.
 Buy a bottle of pills from a natural store or online and take as directed.

-Pre-bagged: Just make as you would normal tea.
+Just make as you would normal tea.
 Boil 1 cup water, drop in one tea bag and let steep for about 10-20 minutes.

 The tea can also be made in large batches so that you can have it as “iced tea”.
 Just multiply the recipe and once cool put the tea in the fridge.

-Since I’m drinking multiple cups of tea a day, I didn’t really want to go with my usual sugar route; that adds up to a lot of sugar for me!
+Since I’m drinking multiple cups of tea a day, I didn’t really want to go with the usual sugar route; that adds up to a lot of sugar for me!

-Natural Sweeteners – Agave, Honey, Stevia
+Natural Sweeteners – Honey, Stevia

 Smoothies –1-cup tea with frozen fruit blended.
 Doesn’t taste quite as good as a normal smoothie but it’s a great way of getting your fruit in and not using a sweetener for your tea.

 The Benefits of Red Raspberry Leaf Tea…For Me!

 How Red Raspberry Leaf Tea Worked for Me!